ATShah03/KanjiRecognizer/README.md

 Using the ETL character database to develop a CNN that will recognize the top 3000 kanji characters.
 Then to use that model to make a web app that allows users to handwrite unknown kanji and search it up.

+*NOTE*
+The etl-8 (879 kanji work) can be seen in the corresponding etl8 folder.
+The current project however, using the etl-9 database is found in the folder labeled "cnn"

 *Basic Information*

 Kanji are essentially a collection of Chinese characters that were imported into Japan and integrated into their writing system.
 Although there are